-The schedule pressure had technical ramifications but also impacted the work environment.
-According to several open-source reports (e.g., Broderick, 2019; Gelles et al., 2019; Nicas, Kitroeff, Gelles, & Glanz, 2019), the 737MAX development program was something of a forced march, or in scheduling terminology, schedule pressure, defined here as employee perception to complete work within a time frame that is reduced from that originally planned.
+The schedule pressure had technical ramifications, but also impacted the work environment.
+According to several published reports (e.g., Broderick, 2019; Gelles et al., 2019; Nicas et al., 2019), the 737MAX development program proceeded on something of a forced march schedule.
+Boeing employees perceived a compelling need to finish within the company's time frame.

-In search of faster progress, an approach described as "compartmentalized" came into being.5 (This, of course, begs the question of whether this approach contributed to the Maneuvering Characteristics Augmentation System [MCAS] problems that arose later.)
+In search of faster progress, an approach described as "compartmentalized" came into being.5 (This, of course, raises the question whether this approach contributed to the Maneuvering Characteristics Augmentation System [MCAS] problems that arose later.)
 Some concluded in retrospect that the development schedule had been "stretched to the breaking point" (e.g., Campbell, 2019).